Compactification and trees of spheres covers: Isomorphism classes of trees of spheres

-We denote by $\CST_X$ the set of trees of spheres marked by $X$.
 We call moduli space of trees of spheres marked by $X$ and denote by ${\CMT_X}$ the quotient of the set $\CST_X$ by this equivalence relation.
-Remark that ${\MT_X}$ is the set of isomorphism classes of marked spheres.
+We denote by ${\MT_X}$ the set of isomorphism class of a tree of spheres with a unique internal vertex marked by $X$.

-\begin{remark} The isomorphism class of a tree of spheres with a unique internal vertex $v$ marked by $X$ is determined by the element $[a_v]\in {\M_X}$.
-We will do the confusion between ${\M_X}$ and ${\MT_X}$. \end{remark}
+The moduli space ${\M_X}$ of spheres marked by $X$ is the set of injections of $X$ in $ \S $ modulo post-composition by a Moebius transformation.
+If $v$ is the unique vertex of $\T\in{\MT_X}$, then $\T$ is determined by the element $[a_v]\in {\M_X}$.
+Reversely, given an element $[i:X\to\S]\in{\M_X}$, we can define a tree $\T$ marked by $X$ that has a unique internal vertex $v$ with $\S_v=\S$ and $a_v=i$.
+We will freely consider these elements in ${\M_X}$ or ${\MT_X}$ according to convenience.

-\begin{recall} The moduli space ${\M_X}$ of spheres marked by $X$ is the set of injections of $X$ in $ \S $ modulo post-composition by a Moebius transformation.
-It is equipped with a quasi projective variety structure.
-Indeed, if we choose three distinct points of $X$, we can associate to every element of ${\M_X}$ the set of their cross ratios with the other elements of $X$ and this does not depend on the choice representatives. \end{recall}
+The space space ${\M_X}$ is equipped with a quasi projective variety structure.
+Indeed, if we choose three distinct points of $X$, we can associate to every element of ${\M_X}$ the set of their cross ratios with the other elements of $X$ and which does not depend on the choice of a representative.

 For this method, the three points that we chose plays a particular role.
-A way to don't have this problem is to consider $\rm Quad_X$, the set of quadruples of distinct elements of $X$ and to consider the embedding :
+As in \cite{FT}, we avoid this problem by considering $\rm Quad_X$, the set of quadruples of distinct elements of $X$ and considering the embedding :

 that associates to $[i]\in{\M}_X$ the collection of the cross ratios

 We are going to use this approach to give to ${\CMT_X}$ a projective variety structure.